INPVLSA/magento-clockwork/readme.md

 ## ✨ Features

-- CSV?
+> CSV?
+No. Maybe open a separate page with only the last page's data?
 No.
-- Maybe open separate page with only last page data?
-No.

-- Timeline with filters by type/text
+1. Timeline with filters by type/text
-  - All profiler events.
+2. All profiler events.
 All filterable by types (not all implemented yet, but)
-    - Routing
+   1. Routing
-    - Layout
+   2. Layout
-    - Events dispatching (Note: some layout-related events are not logged due to high amount of almost useless data)
+   3. Events dispatching (Note: some layout-related events are not logged due to high amount of almost useless data)
-    - Observers execution
+   4. Observers execution
-- Collections.
+3. Collections.
 With SQL queries, load time, classname
-- All database requests executed on page.
+4. All database requests executed on page.
 Sortable, searchable, prettified ✨
-- Templates rendering
+5. Templates rendering
-- Cache load/save with identifiers, data, tags, ttl (last 3 on write)
+6. Cache load/save with identifiers, data, tags, ttl (last 3 on write)
-- Request data
+7. Request data
-  - Magento-specific data (`IsSecure`, `PathInfo`, etc.)
+   1. Magento-specific data (`IsSecure`, `PathInfo`, etc.)
-  - Http request data
+   2. Http request data
-- All OpenSearch/ElasticSearch queries/responses
+8. All OpenSearch/ElasticSearch queries/responses

 ## 🏞️ More screenshots